banjirahammad/vue-slider/README.md

 # Image Carouse using Vue 3 and Tailwind CSS
     This is a carousel(slider).
-I make it Vue 3 and Tailwind CSS.
+I make it by Vue 3 and Tailwind CSS.

 ## Live link(url)
 - [Website](https://banjir-ahammad.com/vue/vue-slider/)